-The most effective way to prevent crepey skin from developing is to protect the skin from UV exposure by seeking shade, wearing protective clothing, and wearing a sunscreen with a sun protection factor (SPF) of 30 or higher when outside in the sun.
+The most effective way to prevent crepey skin from developing is to protect the skin from UV exposure by seeking shade, wearing sun-protective clothing, and wearing a broad-spectrum sunscreen with SPF 30 or higher when outside during daylight hours.

-The exposure to UV radiation from tanning beds is shown to damage the DNA of skin cells, which can lead to premature skin aging and skin cancer.
-People are advised not to use them.
+Exposure to UV radiation from tanning beds damages the DNA of skin cells, which can lead to premature skin aging and skin cancer.
+Experts advise people not to use them.

-People can keep their skin hydrated by using a good moisturizer to trap water under the skin to keep it looking young and healthy.
+People can keep their skin hydrated by using a good moisturizer to trap water under the skin to keep it looking healthy.

-Using topical creams that contain retinol can help restore the skin’s elasticity and thicken collagen, which might reduce the chance of developing crepey skin.
+Using topical creams that contain retinol can help improve the skin’s elasticity and increase collagen production in the skin.
+Retinoids help skin cells regenerate faster, which might reduce the chance of developing crepey skin.

-What people eat can affect their skin and to try to reduce the chances of developing crepey skin, it is essential to include the following in a balanced diet:
+What people eat can affect their skin.
+To try and reduce the chances of developing crepey skin, it is essential to

 - vitamins A, C, D, and E